m00nlight/m00nlight.github.io/_posts/2018-11-24-income-inequality-analysis-and-visualization.md

 inequality of the world.

 This is an interactive notebook and you can play with the data by selecting different filters.
 And I find it is normally more useful to use visualization to show interesting phenomena than plain numbers.
-If you find some other interesting, you're welcome to comment after the post :).
+If you find some other interesting things, you're welcome to comment after the post :).